-In order for the autonomous irrigation vehicle's path to each watering location to truly be optimal, the shortest path to the next destination needs to be found to minimize energy consumption cost of the autonomous irrigation vehicle's travels.
+In order for the autonomous irrigation vehicle's path to each watering location to truly be optimal, the shortest path to the next destination needed to be found to minimize energy consumption cost of the autonomous irrigation vehicle's travels.
 The path it travels also needs to be a safe one, so it will factor in both distance and hazards of potential paths.
-By making the autonomous irrigation vehicle more risk averse when plotting its course, it should minimize damages, maintenance or repair, as well as the risk of the autonomous irrigation vehicle getting stuck on an obstacle that could prevent it from traveling around the area performing its functions, to the customer's annoyance.
-For this, a breadth first search algorithm can be implemented.
+By making the autonomous irrigation vehicle more risk averse when plotting its course, it would minimize damages, maintenance or repair, as well as the risk of the autonomous irrigation vehicle getting stuck on an obstacle that could prevent it from traveling around the area performing its functions, to the customer's annoyance.
+For this, the breadth first search algorithm was originally chosen.
 Figure 33 shows a depiction of how breadth first search algorithm works.

-Figure 33: Breadth First Search Illustration
+Figure 31: Breadth First Search Illustration

-To reach each destination in the most optimal way, a breadth first search can be used to plot a course from one location to the destination's location.
-The way that breadth first search works is that it searches all paths in a uniform depth from its starting location and expands outward at the same depth for each path storing all adjacent locations stored in a queue ordering by first in first out fashion.
-It will need to mark the locations it has visited to prevent a path from repeating locations and traveling more than it should.
-This could be achieved using a second two dimensional boolean array map, with the same dimensions as the integer map, to mark locations as visited or not based on their indices from the integer map.
-Below is a diagram illustrating the process of how breadth first search finds its goal in a more simplified manor.
+The more optimal A Star search was later chosen over breadth first search to be used to plot a course from one location to the destination's location.
+The way that A Star search works was similar to breadth first search in that it searched all paths in a uniform depth from its starting location and expanded outward at the same depth for each path storing all adjacent locations stored in a queue ordering by first in first out fashion.
+It marked the locations it had visited to prevent a path from repeating locations and traveling more than it should.
+This had been achieved using a second two dimensional boolean array map, with the same dimensions as the Locations object map, to mark locations as visited or not based on their indices from the Locations map.
+A Star search differed from breadth first search in that it included a heuristic value to give some locations a lower and more favorable cost to travel.

-For the autonomous irrigation vehicle, each location a potential path enters, it updates its total path cost by adding one plus the value stored in that location on the two dimensional integer array map to its path length count.
+For the autonomous irrigation vehicle, each location a potential path entered, it updated its total path cost by adding one plus the value stored in that location on the two dimensional array map as a backwards cost and the distance of that location to the goal destination the path was built towards as a forward cost.
 A location with the integer nine value stored in it will be considered invalid to travel to and avoided.
-Once a potential path reaches the destination, it sets the final path length value to its path length value and ends all potential path searches that are greater than or equal the final path length until all path searches are ended.
-This will allow for a more cost effective path to still be valid and returned, if the first path to reach the destination is more hazardous and runs through more locations adjacent to obstacles and a safer path is only slightly more distance to travel.
-Once all other paths are terminated upon reaching the final cost cap, the lowest cost sequence of locations that forms the path from the start location to the destination location is returned as a list and used as the course for the autonomous irrigation vehicle to follow to reach its destination.
-Figure 34 shows a depiction of how breadth first search algorithm works with hazard costs.
+A heuristic value was calculated by summing the backwards cost, forward cost, and number of adjacent obstacles and stored in the array.
+Each location also stored the coordinates of the last path that search it that found the lowest heuristic cost.
+A location with the integer nine value stored in it will be considered invalid to travel to and avoided.
+Once a potential path reached the destination, it built a path backwards through the previous stored location coordinates from the goal to start, for this reason we search starting from the goal to start.
+This returned the lowest cost sequence of locations that formed the path from the start location to the destination location used as the course for the autonomous irrigation vehicle to follow to reach its destination.
+Figure 34 shows a depiction of how A Star search algorithm works with hazard costs.

-Figure 34: Modified Breadth First Search with Hazard Costs
+Figure 32: Modified A Star Search with Hazard Costs